 Trump, Egypt's leader to bond over terror fight

-President Donald Trump warmly welcomed his Egyptian counterpart to the White House on Monday in a visit that's meant to signal a shift in the US approach to Egypt, but could leave both Trump and President Abdel Fattah al-Sisi disappointed.
-"We are very much behind Egypt and the people of Egypt," Trump said, speaking in the Oval Office with Sisi at his side.
+President Donald Trump welcomes his Egyptian counterpart to the White House on Monday in a visit that will signal a shift in the US approach to Egypt, but could leave both Trump and President Abdul Fattah al-Sisi disappointed.
+Both leaders are looking to use the first visit by an Egyptian leader to the White House in seven years to make a point.

 Discussions